Enigmatic-Smile/docs/locations/README.md

 In the live environment, the location begins in an *Inactive* state.
 In order initiate a change in status of your location, you must start the syncing process by pressing the sync button on the dashboard.

->Location Sync can take 1-2 weeks, and only one sync per program can be run at a time, so ensure that you are ready to run this process.
+>Location Sync can take 1-2 weeks.
+Only one sync per program can be run at a time, so ensure that you are ready to run this process.

 ![Sync button](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/programsync_button.png "Add locations")